 If you’re living in Russia, knowing a few Russian etiquette traits can help you integrate into your life in the country.
 Whether you are living in Russia or just visiting for the first time, understanding the rich family customs and social etiquette in this beautiful country can help you get the most out of your time here and avoid moments of culture shock in Russia.

 There is a strong, collective spirit in Russia coming from their history of being an agricultural community, and their political history.
-Thus, Russians are very proud of their cultural heritage and their country.
+Thus, Russians are very proud of their cultural heritage and Russian history.

 Family in Russia

 The family unit is very important, and every member of the family should contribute in some way.
 You’ll often find that families are small in Russia because most women also have jobs outside of the home.

 Apartments are usually small, but you’ll frequently find that more than one family generation lives together.
 Russians have a general affinity for groups, so if you receive an invite to someone’s home, it’s likely that you will feel welcome and part of their collective family unit.

 Female friends usually kiss each other on the cheek three times when they meet, first on the left cheek, then on the right, and then a final time on the left.
 Close male friends hug and pat each other’s back.

 In short, when meeting a Russian for the first time, male or female, good etiquette is shaking hands firmly while retaining eye contact.
 Looking away is rude and shows indifference.
 Men should wait for a woman to offer her hand first.
 (Tip: Do not shake hands over a threshold; enter the room first, then shake hands.)